Payten-Java-Spring-Bootcamp/kadir-ozer-spring/week3/README.md

 - Some databases will monocase values in fields that are indexed.
 ## 3

-Spring provides @Primary annotation which declares a specific bean as primary, which means primary bean will be given higher preferences when autowiring to a single-valued dependency.

-On the other hand, Spring also provides @Qualifier annotation in which the specific bean name is mentioned in its argument.
-Based on the argument, a specific bean is selected.

 ## 4
 Speaking of ORM, most software developers need a library that implements the Object-Relational Mapping technique.